software4health/PCMT/README.md

 Notes:
 - As local files in `pim/` are updated, the containers will reflect it.
 - Run `make dev-assets` to regenerate web assets (e.g. less, js, etc).
+- To see the vendor dependencies, run `make dev-cp-vendor` after `make dev-up`, which will copy these files from the container to `pim/vendor`.
+These files are simply copied, not synchronized so don't edit them directly.
 - `make dev-fpm` will start a shell with access to Akeneo tools such as `bin/console`.